 Level 1: Bank Branch

-When you file a complaint at the bank, you get an acknowledgement against the complaint.
-You receive the copy of the complaint as acknowledgment.
+When you file a complaint at the bank, you get an acknowledgment against the complaint.
+You receive a copy of the complaint as acknowledgment.

 Further, you can appeal to higher authorities in any of the mentioned cases: